Two people were killed last week while riding all-terrain vehicles (ATVs) in Stevens County, according to the Stevens County Sheriff.

 Victims should not talk about the accident with anyone except the police and their attorney.
 Do not talk with an insurance adjuster until you’ve consulted with a Washington ATV injury lawyer.

-If you or a loved one was injured or killed in a Washington ATV accident, it is important that you talk to an attorney with experience in ATV-related incidents.
+If you or a loved one was injured in an ATV accident in Washington state, it is important that you talk to an attorney with experience in ATV-related incidents.

 There are two reasons that ATV accidents occur: negligence and defective design.
 Unfortunately, all-terrain vehicle riders have a bad reputation for being reckless.
 Victims are likely to be blamed for the accident, even if it was someone else’s fault.
 Get the compensation you deserve by contacting the attorneys at Davis Law Group, P.S., today.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page for a free case evaluation.